 New ways to diagnose, treat and cure cancer offer us more reasons for hope than ever before.
 Recently discovered targeted treatments and immune therapies are among many options now available.

 People with cancer can directly benefit from these advancements.
 They can also play a major role in their development by participating in a clinical trial.
 All patients with a cancer diagnosis should know about clinical trials and consider whether participation might be right for them.

 A clinical trial is one of the final stages of the long process of developing a new cancer prevention aid, diagnostic tool or treatment.

 New cancer treatments are developed and tested rigorously in a lab.
 But before they can be approved for public use, they must be tested on a limited number of volunteers to verify their effectiveness, identify side effects and make adjustments.

 After all, just because something works in a lab does not mean it will be effective for treating cancer in people.
 The only way to know for sure is to test it on actual cancer patients.

 Clinical trial participants are grouped according to the type of cancer or risk factors.
 Researchers then test the new medication or treatment.

 According to Karen Blatter, oncology research nurse coordinator with OSF HealthCare, participating in clinical trials offers multiple benefits for cancer patients.

-“The treatments we have today were all developed through clinical trials,” Blatter said.
-“For some patients, participation in a clinical trial provides an opportunity to receive new and possibly better treatment, which would not otherwise be available.
-For many others though, participating in a clinical trial is a way they can turn something bad into something good.
+“The types of treatments we have today were all developed through clinical trials.
+Participation in a clinical trial provides an opportunity to receive a new and possibly better treatment, which would not otherwise be available,” Blatter said.
+“For many others, though, participating in a clinical trial is a way they can turn something bad into something good.
 They can benefit others by helping to find ways to prevent or cure cancer.”